laurentmackay/CPM_RD_matlab/MODELS.md

 depending on whether one wishes the reaction to be reversible or not.
 In the absence of an explicit stoichiometric coefficient, a value of 1 is assumed.

 #### Sources and Sinks
 Production and destruction of matter can be specified using the empty set or zero (i.e., `{}` or `0`) as the sole reactant or product of a reaction, respectively.
-For xeample, the production of `A` with a constant rate `v` can be written as
+For example, the production of `A` with a constant rate `v` can be written as
 ```
 {} -> A; v
 ```